 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 The medication will come with a gray cylinder that helps keep the tablets dry; leave this cylinder in the container with the medication.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose